mdohr07/mdohr07/README.md

 ## 👩‍💻 About Me

-Hi there! 👋 I'm Miriam, also known as **mdohr07**, a devoted Frontend Developer with a background in Graphic Design and a love for the Old Web and Indie Web.
+Hi there! 👋 I'm Miriam, also known as **mirpx**, a devoted Frontend Developer with a background in Graphic Design and a love for the Old Web and Indie Web.
 I recently completed a Web Development course to level up my skills.
 Originally trained as a graphic designer, I spent the last decade freelancing as a Concept Artist and Comic Artist.
 Back in 1999, I taught myself HTML and CSS to build static websites.
 During my studies, I also worked as a Web Designer and my current focus lies in leveling up my Web Dev skills.